imixs/imixs-cloud/README.md

 *Kustomize* is integrated in the kubectl command-line-tool of Kubernetes and no extra installation is needed to use it.
 For the core service configuration of Imixs-Cloud we do not use *Kustomize* as you should not run the core services in different configurations.
 For that reason we advice you to directly edit the configuration of the core-services to your individual needs.
 The documentation explains how to do this for each core service.

-However, we recommend to use *Kustomize* for you own applications if you plan to run different versions of a service.
+However, we recommend to use *Kustomize* for your own applications if you plan to run different versions of a service.
 For example if you plan to run a production and test version of a service.
 Read the section [Kustomize Deployments](doc/KUSTOMIZE.md) for more details.

 ## Manage your Cluster using K9S